-The Forest Service Forest Health Protection programs direct and implement measures to prevent, detect, contain, and suppress unwanted native and invasive insects, pathogens, and plants affecting trees and forests.
-In FY 2012, State and Private Forestry programs provided \$1.4 million in essential matching funds and technical assistance to state governments to combat economically significant weed threats to state and private forest lands.
+The Forest Service Forest Health Protection program directs and implements measures to prevent, detect, contain, and suppress unwanted native and invasive insects, pathogens, and plants affecting trees and forests.
+Since the start of FY 2014, State and Private Forestry programs have provided \$1.8 million in essential matching funds and technical assistance to State governments to combat economically significant weed threats to State and private forest lands.
+Since 2000, the Forest Service, working in partnership with States and other Federal agencies, has implemented a national Slow the Spread (STS) strategy to minimize the rate at which gypsy moth spreads into uninfested areas.
+The STS program has reduced the spread of gypsy moth more than 60 percent from the historical level of 13 miles per year.
+In only 12 years, this program has prevented impacts on more than 100 million acres.